raspberrypilearning/astro-pi-guide/inputs-outputs/joystick.md

 # The Joystick

-The Astro Pi joystick is mapped to the four keyboard cursor keys with the middle click being mapped to the Return key.
-Meaning that moving the joystick has exactly the same effect as pressing those keys on the keyboard.
-Remember that down on the joystick is with the HDMI port facing downwards.
+The Astro Pi joystick is mapped to the four keyboard cursor keys, with the mouse middle-click being mapped to the Return key.
+This means that moving the joystick has exactly the same effect as pressing those keys on the keyboard.
+Remember that the down direction is with the HDMI port facing downwards.

   ![](images/cursor_keys.jpg)